 Effective copywriting speaks to the reader.
 When someone reads copy, they should feel as though the writer relates to them.
 As a result, it’s important to realize copy will not be relatable for everyone.
 Don’t try to make your copy appeal to everyone.
 Just get to know the specific audience your copy is being written for.

 That takes us to our first step in learning copywriting:

-Whatever solution the thing your selling provides, search the niche as a whole.
+Whatever solution the thing you’re selling provides, search the niche as a whole.
 So watch YouTube videos on people talking about their experience with deep tissue massages.
 Try to find Facebook groups and social groups for people who get massages.
-See how they talk, maybe they’ve even mentioned the specific thing your selling.
+See how they talk, maybe they’ve even mentioned the specific thing you’re selling.